 When you have a plan, it must be realistic.
 If you can’t execute it, then you’ve not done your job.
 Therefore, it must be actionable, with clearly defined goals, tasks, responsibilities outlined, accountability, deadlines—and all this must be clear to everyone involved.
 But that doesn’t mean you can’t be flexible.
 Plans change, so it’s best to not be rigid about it.

-As we said, there are many models, and we deeply encourage you to go down that rabbit hole.
+As we said, there are many models that we encourage you to explore.
 You never know what you might find.
-But for our purposes, let’s narrow the scope down to five with proven results.
+For our purposes, let’s narrow the scope down to five with proven results.

 This strategic alignment model (SAM) is among the most used.
 It’s made up of two parts—strategic fit and functional integration.
 What that means is that the model aligns business and IT strategies.
 To do this requires identifying the key goals of an organization and then what the steps are to reach those goals.
 The plan must maximize the process to best achieve those goals.